tronhook/docs/quickstart.md

 # Quickstart

 The easiest way to get started with TronHook is to use the Docker image.
+If you don't want to use Docker, follow the steps [here](/node?id=from-source)

 ## Setup your configuration file